Ensono/stacks-webapp-template/packages/template-cli/templates/docs/domain.md

          */
         method: HTTPMethod;
         /**
-         * returns the built internalUrl called by the clientside code (axios)
+         * returns the built internalUrl called by the clientside code (axios) a.k.a BFF
          * NB: when deployed under a CDN or proxied path within an K8s cluster this will be included
          * e.g. /web/ui/myroute => when called from client it should look like this https://app.example.com/web/ui/myroute
          * NB2: leave out the preceeding slash => getInternalURL: (id: string) => `deletemenu/${id}`,